pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 As people grew ever-higher streak counts, they got more anxious about losing them.
 Requests started coming in for ways to conditionally forgive missing a streak.
 In response, others raised concerns about diluting the meaning of a streak.

 Public streaks – which therefore have social value – are potentially toxic.
-But we were softened the preciousness and anxiety associated with streaks through:
+But we softened the preciousness and anxiety associated with streaks through:

 1. [Streak History](https://futureland.tv/pirijan/entry/102459), so if you lose a streak you'll still have a record of it that is publicly visible <br/><br/><img class="" src="images/2022/streak-history2.png" />